-History and physical examination usually provide accurate diagnosis.
+History and physical examination usually provide an accurate diagnosis.

 X-rays obtained to rule out avulsion fractures or other related conditions, but do not directly identify ACL injury.
-MRI delineates ACL tears nicely, along with associated injury to menisci and other structures.
+Magnetic resonance imaging delineates ACL tears, along with associated injury to the menisci and other structures.

 Initial treatment for most patients consists of protection, rest, ice, compression, elevation, and analgesia (as appropriate).
 Subsequent treatment varies by an individual patient's health and fitness status and goals.
 Treatment may range from minimal or no additional intervention to bracing, physiotherapy, and activity modification, and to surgical reconstruction (either early or delayed).

 A torn anterior cruciate ligament (ACL) usually occurs as a result of an acute non-contact deceleration injury, forceful hyperextension, or excessive rotational forces about the knee.
 The ligament may be completely torn, partially torn, or avulsed from its origin or insertion.
 The ACL is the primary restraint to excessive anterior translation and rotation of the tibia on the femur; therefore, complete ACL disruption typically results in dynamic knee instability or the inability to respond to quick changes in position.

 - female sex (after puberty)